HenrikDK2/dotfiles/README.md

 The install script expects Arch Linux to be setup with `systemd-boot`.

-1. Follow the Arch Wiki installation guide up to [section 3.2](https://wiki.archlinux.org/title/Installation_guide#Chroot)
+1. Follow the Arch Wiki installation guide up to [section 3.2](https://wiki.archlinux.org/title/Installation_guide#Chroot).
+2. Create an user account, and clone project into your home directory.

-2. Run install script in any folder.
+3. Run install script as root.